The Paris Review

 The Paris Review is a quarterly English-language literary magazine established in Paris in 1953 by Harold L. Humes, Peter Matthiessen, and George Plimpton.
-Matthiessen later stated that he had been employed by the Central Intelligence Agency (CIA) at the time and that the magazine had served as his cover while stationed in Paris.

-Postwar Paris offered a vibrant and affordable literary scene that attracted many writers on the G.I.
-Bill and provided creative independence from the U.S. publishing establishment.

-In its first five years, The Paris Review published new works by Jack Kerouac, Philip Larkin, V. S. Naipaul, Philip Roth, Terry Southern, Adrienne Rich, Italo Calvino, Samuel Beckett, Nadine Gordimer, Jean Genet, and Robert Bly.

 The Reviews "Writers at Work" series includes interviews with Ezra Pound, Ernest Hemingway, T. S. Eliot, Jorge Luis Borges, Ralph Ellison, William Faulkner, Thornton Wilder, Robert Frost, Pablo Neruda, William Carlos Williams, and Vladimir Nabokov, among hundreds of others.
 Literary critic Joe David Bellamy wrote that the series was "one of the single most persistent acts of cultural conservation in the history of the world."

 The headquarters of The Paris Review moved from Paris to New York City in 1973.
 Plimpton edited the Review from its founding until his death in 2003.